regolith-linux/regolith-desktop.com/content/docs/howtos/override-xres.md

 ## Examples

-Note that the commands presented below append text to a file, so running the command more than once will result in duplicate entires.
+Note that the commands presented below append text to a file, so running the command more than once will result in duplicate entries.

 ### Example - Update the UI for High DPI Screens